weareprivacy/policy-highlights/README.md

 ### General Usage

-Include the script in your website privacy policy right before the `</body>` tag.
+Include the script in your website policy page right before the `</body>` tag.

 Policy highlights can be served from a CDN such as [JSDelivr](https://www.jsdelivr.com) or [Unpkg](https://unpkg.com).
-Simply use the `simple-icons` npm package and specify a version in the URL like the following:
+Simply use the `@weareprivacy/policy-highlights` npm package:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@weareprivacy/policy-highlights" type="text/javascript"></script>